AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ![](assets/power-bi-configureuserskillpage.png)

-**Export on demand:**&nbsp;You can specify&nbsp; the &nbsp;start &nbsp;date and export the report using the option .
-The &nbsp;report is extracted from the date&nbsp; entered &nbsp;until present.
+**Export on demand:** You can specify  the  start  date and export the report using the option .
+The  report is extracted from the date  entered  until present.

 ![](assets/power-bi-userskillondemandpage.png)